Does Shopify Shop Pay – Make Shopify Payments Worth Using?

 - Where possible go for PSPs that are independent of the large acquirers, because this will provide you flexibility, pricing and there is usually room for negotiation when contracting.

-If you have Shopify Payments and your time is valuable, then the convenience of only dealing with one PSP provider is valuable.
+If you have Shopify Payments, then the convenience of only dealing with one PSP provider is valuable.
 There are cheaper alternatives out there but not necessarily, if you were to factor in the cost of time and effort of dealing with them.
-Shopify Shop Pay is an add on feature that makes Shopify Payments more valuable, thus appealing to more merchants.
+Shopify Shop Pay is an add on feature that makes Shopify Payments even more valuable, thus appealing to more merchants.

 Will it make you more money?
 Well that’s a question of sales volume.
 When used with other Shopify apps to improve conversion then its value becomes greater still in what can only be described as a multiplier effect.
 Every improvement of conversion rate increases the value of advertising expenditure to drive traffic, thus making your campaigns more cost-effective and profitable.

 Therefore it is prudent to make sure you have:-